brmson/dataset-sts/data/anssel/wqmprop/README.md

 There are two types of data sets:

-  * trainmodel.csv, test.csv, val.csv, devtest.csv contain original question representation
+  * trainmodel.csv, test.csv, val.csv contain original question representation (val.csv also contains devtest split of the source QA dataset)
   * Files with prefix enttok- have named entities replaced by ENT_TOK.
 Only entities, which participated on given path creation were replaced.

 These files can be generated using scipt propsel-dataset-refresh.sh contained in https://github.com/brmson/dataset-factoid-webquestions.